-The Pacific cod GHR is managed on the calendar year cycle and applies to directed fishery harvest as well as Pacific cod taken incidentally in the commercial halibut, sablefish and demersal shelf rockfish fisheries.
-However, management actions (i.e., inseason closures) are structured to coincide with the seasonality of the fishery using a time frame of July 1-June 30 rather than the calendar year, because spawning aggregations are targeted from October-April.
+The Pacific cod GHR is managed on the calendar year cycle and applies to directed fishery harvest as well as Pacific cod taken incidentally in the commercial halibut, sablefish, and demersal shelf rockfish fisheries.
+Management actions (e.g., inseason closures) are structured to coincide with the seasonality of the fishery using a time frame of July 1 to June 30 rather than the calendar year because spawning aggregations are targeted primarily from October to April.
 Closures are implemented in some areas when harvests have reached target levels to distribute directed fishery harvest throughout the management area and reduce fishing pressure on potential spawning aggregations.
 Seasonal closures remain in effect through June 30.

-2014-2017 SEASONS SUMMARY
+2017-2020 SEASONS SUMMARY

-Total Pacific cod landings have fluctuated during this reporting period, but are similar to harvest levels in previous years.
-The highest harvest in the directed fishery during this period occurred in 2015 with 882,521 round lb and the lowest was in 2017 with 217,434 round lb (through October) (Table 14).
-Harvests levels have fluctuated with the market value for Pacific cod; the price per lb can be quite variable even within a given year, dependent on when and what product is sold.
-As in the past, the majority of the harvest (96%) during this reporting period was taken in NSEI.
+Total Pacific cod landings have fluctuated during this reporting period but are similar to harvest levels in previous years.
+The highest harvest in the directed fishery during this period occurred in 2020 with 281,501 round lb (through October) and the lowest was in 2019 with 191,400 round lb (Table 14).
+Harvests levels have fluctuated with the market value for Pacific cod; the price per pound can be quite variable even within a given year depending on when and what product is sold.
+As in the past, the majority of the harvest (94%) during this reporting period was taken in NSEI.

-During the 2014/15, 2015/16, and 2016/17 fishing seasons, directed fishing for Pacific cod began in the fall and proceeded through winter and spring.
-Closures were implemented in the winter or spring each season in portions of Icy Strait, Lynn Canal, Stephens Passage, and northern Chatham Strait.
-In the 2014/15 fishing season a closure in Frederick Sound also occurred.
-Inseason closures were implemented because large portions of the annual GHL had been taken in these areas.
+During the 2017/18, 2018/19, and 2019/20 fishing seasons, directed fishing for Pacific cod began in the fall and proceeded through winter and spring.
+Closures were only implemented in the winter of 2018 in the northern NSEI area including portions of Cross Sound, Icy Strait, Port Frederick, Lynn Canal, Berners Bay, Stephens Passage/Gastineau Channel, and northern Chatham Strait.
+The inseason closure was implemented because of a decline in Southeast Alaska harvest, suggesting that the area was experiencing a period of reduced biomass, and the area closure distributed effort and harvest throughout the remaining open areas.

-Pacific cod continues to be an important food and bait fish in the EGOA and the fishery provides an opportunity for entry-level participants.
+Pacific cod continues to be an important food and bait fish in the EGOA, and the fishery provides an opportunity for entry-level participants.
 If the market value of Pacific cod remains high, this fishery may continue to be important in Southeast Alaska.